slok/sloth-website/content/usage/slo-period-windows.md

 You can have multiple Sloth instances with different default windows (with same or different slo period catalog) so you can have different behavior depending on the SLOs.

-For example in Kubernetes you can run Sloth using [label selectors][label-selectors] to include/exclude SLOs that will process.
+For example in Kubernetes you can run Sloth using [label selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) to include/exclude SLOs that will process.
 E.g:

 - `--label-selector=slo-window=7d`
 - `--label-selector=slo-window!=7d`